 "Now, Criticks, do your worst, that here are met; For, like a Rook, I have hedg'd in my Bet."

-The verb 'to hedge' derives from the noun hedge, i.e. a fence made from a row of bushes or trees.
+The verb 'to hedge' derives from the noun hedge, that is, a fence made from a row of bushes or trees.
 These hedges were normally made from the spiny Hawthorn, which makes an impenetrable hedge when laid.
 To hedge a piece of land was to limit it in terms of size and that this gave rise to the 'secure, limited risk' meaning.
-Hedge funds, much in the news nowadays, take their name from their method of limiting, i.e. hedging, their risk.
+Hedge funds, much in the news nowadays, take their name from their method of limiting, that is, hedging, their risk.